rajeevpatel34/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

 ## Variable definitions
-temp, a temporary file used for downloading the data zip file startPath, original path of working directory which is used later to locate the output folder. features, data table used for the features.txt file subjectTrain, data table used for the subject_train.txt file xTrain, data table used for the x_train.txt file yTrain, data table used for the y_train.txt file subjectTest, data table used for the subject_test.txt xTest, data table used for the x_test.txt file yTest, data table used for the y_test.txt file trainingData, the data frame combination of the yTrain, subjectTrain and xTrain files by column testData, the data frame combination of the yTest, subjectTest and xTest by column headers, a char vector which can be applied to each of the combined data sets
+temp, a temporary file used for downloading the data zip file.
+startPath, original path of working directory which is used later to locate the output folder.
+features, data table used for the features.txt file.
+subjectTrain, data table used for the subject_train.txt file.
+xTrain, data table used for the x_train.txt file
+yTrain, data table used for the y_train.txt file
+subjectTest, data table used for the subject_test.txt
+xTest, data table used for the x_test.txt file
+yTest, data table used for the y_test.txt file
+trainingData, the data frame combination of the yTrain, subjectTrain and xTrain files by column testData, the data frame combination of the yTest, subjectTest and xTest by column headers, a char vector which can be applied to each of the combined data sets